Edward J. Kelly is the Executive Director of the Maritime Association of the Port of New York/New Jersey.

 Ed has devoted many years as a Director of the New York Shipping Association, the Carriers Container Council, the USMX, and the Steamship Operators Intermodal Committee.
 He has served on many joint labor /management committees and trust funds.

-He is currently serving as the President of the National Association of Maritime Organizations (NAMO), the Vice Chairman of the Mid Atlantic Regional Association Coastal Ocean Observing System (MARACOOS), as a Director of the United Seaman’s Service, as a Director of Nation’s Port, and as a Director and Vice President of the Maritime Information Service of North America (MISNA).
-He has been named as a member of Mayor Bloomberg’s Maritime Advisory Board.
+He is currently serving as the President of the Maritime Information Service of North America (MISNA), as Vice President of the National Association of Maritime Organizations (NAMO), as the Vice Chairman of the Mid Atlantic Regional Association Coastal Ocean Observing System (MARACOOS), as a Director of the United Seaman’s Service, and as a Director of the Urban Assembly School of Global Trade and Transport.
+He has also been named as a member of New York City’s Mayoral Maritime Advisory Board.

 A graduate of the U.S. Merchant Marine Academy, he sailed as a deck officer on several U.S. Flag ships.Ed completed his MBA studies at Pace University in New York City, and holds a certificate in Intermodal Transportation from the FDR Institute.
 He is proud to have received an award for Outstanding Professional Achievement from the Kings Point Alumni Association.
 In March, 2009, the Journal of Commerce named Ed to their Leadership Roll in the Global Logistics Industry.